lihanqiang/web-tab-transponder/README.md

 </tr>
 </table>

-#### attention: the pattern of `form` is: { href, pathname, hostname, port, protocol, hash, search, pagetype, id }, `href, pathname, hostname, port, protocol, hash, search` is parent page's [location](https://developer.mozilla.org/en-US/docs/Web/API/Location) deconstruction, `pagetype` is one of page/iframe, `id` is parent page's id.
+#### attention: the pattern of `e.from` is: { href, pathname, hostname, port, protocol, hash, search, pagetype, id }, `href, pathname, hostname, port, protocol, hash, search` is parent page's [location](https://developer.mozilla.org/en-US/docs/Web/API/Location) deconstruction, `pagetype` is one of page/iframe, `id` is parent page's id.

 ### TIPS:
 * #### All implementations of this tool are built in the browser [same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy, it can not work if your page is from different sites;